 An oldies format and AM stereo failed to stem WHB's decline.
 Shamrock decided to get out of the Kansas City market, putting both WHB and KUDL(FM) up for sale.
 WHB was sold to Kanza, Inc., based in Carrollton, Mo., August 26, 1993.

-On July 10, 1997, Kanza owner Mike Carter agreed to swap frequencies with Entercom's KCMO, thereby giving KCMO the 710 kHz frequency, which has better nighttime coverage of suburban areas in Johnson County, Kansas compared to the facilities at 810.
+On July 10, 1997, Kanza owner Mike Carter agreed to swap frequencies with KCMO (then owned by Entercom) thereby giving KCMO the 710 kHz frequency, which has better nighttime coverage of suburban areas in Johnson County, Kansas compared to the facilities at 810.
 The swap was approved by the FCC on September 4, 1997.
 The stations traded frequencies at midnight, October 8, 1997.

 Carter and the owner of KCTE(AM), Union Broadcasting Co., reached an agreement on September 2, 1999 for Union Broadcasting to buy the station, pending FCC approval.
 Union Broadcasting assumed control of the station on October 1, 1999.